 Making Home Affordable (MFA) Programs to Avoid Foreclosure in Minneapolis MN

 With MFA, there is a firmer possibility for your payments and/or interest rates to be lowered.
 This might even include your principal balance (if your home is worth less than you owe).
 If you’re unemployed, you may be able to get your payments temporarily suspended or reduced.

 MFA is a government program, so be prepared to deal with lots of paperwork.
 In addition, it’s not free money – so be prepared to work for it.

 Many lenders routinely offer some level of assistance.
-You will have to work hard for it, and prove your commitment to paying off your debt.
+For this assistance, you will have to work hard in proving your commitment to paying off your debt.
 But if you do so, you might just be able to get your interest rate lowered…. or a temporary reduction in your incremental payments.

 Most of the time, lenders will want to steer you into refinancing your loan – but by the time you’re a few payments behind, you probably won’t qualify for a reduction in interest rate.
 This is where you’ll have to work really hard to negotiate with your bank.
 Usually, it takes lots of calls and the patience of a saint to successfully get through all the required bureaucracy.
 But through it all, you should always remember…Never… Ever Act Rude to your bank or lender.
 No Matter how frustrating they may be… Never!

 Ask for help from everyone you speak to, but ensure that you don’t sound desperate (even if you are).
 Explain your situation, offer supporting documents, and reassure the bank that you are committed to completing all your outstanding mortgage payments as soon as you can.